azizt24/makes-movie-app/README.md

 - Highest Rated: Discover which movies are topping the charts with the highest ratings.
 - Movie Details: Dive deep into each movie's synopsis, cast, and more!
 - Advanced Search:Explore our Advanced Search to finely-tune your movie discoveries by filtering through actors, directors,    writers, ratings, and more, ensuring you find exactly what you're looking for.
-- Popular actors:
-On this page, users can browse a curated selection of popular actors, offering a visual directory to explore profiles and learn more about the most recognized talents in the industry.
-- LogIn:The website features convenient Google sign-in integration, allowing users to quickly register or log in using their existing Google accounts for a streamlined and secure authentication process.

 ## Tech Stack